-We are excited to announce the next development in the urban food-growing project with artist Mikey Tomkins that began in summer 2019.
-After talking with participants and residents after his mapping workshops the feedback was that there was a curiosity to actually grow some food in Shieldfield.
-So we would love to collaborate with you on this project to grow wheat in Shieldfield that will harvest 10kg of flour, which we will use to bake around 10 community loaves to share at a Shieldfield harvest event in September 2020.
-There are many different aspects that you can get involved in such as building planters, the sowing and growing, harvesting and threshing, baking and eating.
+Shieldfield Wheatfield is an urban food-growing project with artist Mikey Tomkins and local residents that began in summer 2019.
+After talking with participants and residents after his mapping workshops, the feedback was that there was a curiosity to actually grow some food in Shieldfield.
+So SAW and Mikey collaborated with local residents to grow wheat in Shieldfield that was harvested, threshed, milled and baked into 10 community loaves to share out our Grounded Harvest Festival on Saturday 3rd October 2020.

 Have a look here to see where it all started.